 Nursery and Reception classes are known as the Early Years Foundation stage.

-Early Years Foundation Stage (EYFS) curriculum focuses on 7 areas of learning and development:
+Early Years Foundation Stage (EYFS) curriculum focuses on seven areas of learning and development.
+All areas of learning and development are important and inter-connected.

 At Ashmount, we have a predominantly play based curriculum with carefully planned focus activities to promote learning in these 7 areas of development.
 Reception children participate in daily phonics, literacy and maths input in addition to weekly writing and maths focus activities in small groups with their class teacher.